Gas holder: Etymology

 Antoine Lavoisier devised the first gas holder, which he called a gazomètre, to assist his work in pneumatic chemistry.
 It enabled him to weigh the gas in a pneumatic trough with the precision he required.
 He published his Traité Élémentaire de Chimie in 1789.
-James Watt Junior collaborated with Thomas Beddoes in constructing the pneumatic apparatus, a shortlived piece of medical equipment that incorporated a gazomètre.
+James Watt Junior collaborated with Thomas Beddoes in constructing the pneumatic apparatus, a short-lived piece of medical equipment that incorporated a gazomètre.
 Watt then adapted the gazomètre for coal gas storage.

 The anglicisation "gasometer" was adopted by William Murdoch, the inventor of gas lighting, in 1782, as the name for his gas holders.
 Murdoch's associates objected that his "gasometer" was not a meter but a container, but the name was retained and came into general use.
-Gas holders were marked as gasometers on the large-scale maps issued by the British Ordnance Survey and term came to be used to label gas works, even though there may be several gas holders at any one gas works.
+Gas holders were marked as gasometers on the large-scale maps issued by the British Ordnance Survey and the term came to be used to label gas works, even though there may be several gas holders at any one gas works.
 However, the term "gasometer" is still discouraged for use in technical circles, where "gas holder" is preferred.

 The spelling "gas holder" is used by the BBC, among other institutions, but the variant "gasholder" is more commonly used.